 If you are new to Cocker spaniels or for that matter any other breed of spaniel then you may have noticed just how active they are.

-Full of energy and into most things, exploring, sniffing and playing the Cocker spaniel has almost limitless energy resources and and keep going for hours.
+Full of energy and into most things, exploring, sniffing and playing the Cocker spaniel has almost limitless energy resources and will keep going for hours.

 In this article I’ll look at some ways to channel that energy and intelligence so that your Cocker enjoys life without becoming a nuisance.